 Your doctor or fertility specialist might suggest the following treatments:

 - Conservative surgery.
-A doctor can surgically remove bits of endometrial tissue while protecting the function of your reproductive organs.
+A doctor can surgically remove bits of endometrial-like tissue while protecting the function of your reproductive organs.

 - Freezing your eggs.
 Because endo can reduce the number of viable eggs in your ovaries, you may want to preserve some for pregnancy in the future.